0:00 / 4:59

 — Fred Wesley The JB’s

 The band are one of London's longest running funk outfits, originally formed by Emrys Baird & Nitin Sawhney.
 The group were signed previously to P-VineRecords, Japan.
-Their last single (featuring The JB's trombonist, Fred Wesley) was championed by Craig Charles BBC Radio 6 and Robert Elms BBC Radio London, Mike Chadwick Jazz FM, Solar Radio & Delite Radio.
+Their last vinyl single 'Yard Of Hard'x (featuring The JB's trombonist, Fred Wesley) was championed by Craig Charles BBC Radio 6 and Robert Elms BBC Radio London, Mike Chadwick Jazz FM, Solar Radio & Delite Radio.

 Hailing from South London, The Soul Immigrants have been quietly turning out vinyl 45’s for their own label Dry Rooti Records.
 Their new exclusive Vinyl only release on Laterilize Records, will feature special guests such as Jamaican artist, Freddie Notes who with his band The Rudies, recorded the global smash hit “Montego Bay” on Trojan records.